Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Introduction

-This paper is organized as follows: In section~\ref{sec:model01}, we give a brief description of how mass deposition causes frequency shifts in the harmonic oscillator.
+This paper is organized as follows: In section~\ref{sec:massDeposition}, we give a brief description of how mass deposition causes frequency shifts in the harmonic oscillator.
 In section~\ref{sec:sModels}, we model nanocantilevers mathematically using a stochastically perturbed harmonic oscillator.
 We explain how noise introduces measurable random frequency fluctuations in the oscillating nanocantilever that are proportional to the mass deposited on its surface.
-This feature is used by biosensors as the detecting mechanism.
-Finally, some concluding remarks are presented in section~\ref{sec:summary}.
+This feature is used by biosensors as the detecting mechanism\cite{Kumar, Bellan}.
+Finally, some concluding remarks are presented in section~\ref{sec:summary}. \begin{figurehere} \centerline{\epsfig{file=Figure01.eps,width=3.8cm}} \end{figurehere}